Energy Savings Performance Contract: Energy Performance Contracting in Switzerland

 In 2016, swissesco developed the Swiss Guide for Energy Performance Contracting with the support of the Swiss Federal Office of Energy SFOE.
 It is available in German and French.
 It explains in detail the planning, development and implementation of EPC projects in Switzerland.
 In other countries there have been similar efforts in the past, but they did not include the particular legel environment for tendering procedures in Switzerland.
 The Swiss Guide is comparable to the German document of the Deutschen Energieagentur DENA or the German federal state Hessen as well as to the efforts by the European Energy Service Initiative EESI.
 The Swiss Guide is free for download and explains how EPC works and what the do's and don'ts are.
 The public tender procedure is explained step-by-step and illustrated by useful infographics.
 The Guide also includes useful tools for the analysis and implementation of EPC projects, such as templates for contracts.

+Energy efficiency contract in Germany

+In Germany, a model contract has been developed for small businesses and craft enterprises.
+The participation of civil energy cooperatives in efficiency measures will also be further developed.
+ESC is widespread in the private sector, such as industrial companies, hotels or large office buildings, as well as in the public sector (school buildings, administrative buildings, barracks, hospitals, etc.).

+In principle, all measures in the field of building technology are possible, and in large contracts also in the field of the building envelope.
+In most cases, the system control system is replaced and connected to the central building management system to allow for monitoring.
+In addition, for example, the heating boiler can be replaced or the distribution system can be updated.
+Switching to solar energy can also bring financial benefits in the form of lower energy bills.
+There are also combinations with energy supply contract models.
+In both traditional stand-alone implementation and energy performance contracting projects, a predetermined economic limit determines the choice of measures.
+Since 2016, the realization of integrated building renovation including building envelopes has been demonstrated in an additionally developed energy efficiency contracting model in a research project and subsequently put into practice.
+This also includes effects not related to energy savings such as: for example, savings in maintenance and repair costs of replaced old systems are included in the calculation of profitability.
+In this case, these costs are determined as a part of the saved costs.